-The project will be conducted as follows:
+The work-based project report will be conducted as follows.

-The project will be a contextualised work-based project report of 4,000 words (+/- 10% at the apprentice's discretion).
-Appendices including references, pictorial representations, diagrams etc will not be included in this total.
+The report will be a contextualised report of 4,000 words (+/- 10% at the apprentice's discretion).
+Appendices including references, pictorial representations, diagrams, etc. will not be included in this total.
 It should be based on an area of operation that the apprentice works in.
 The report must map, in an appendix, how it evidences the KSBs assessed by this assessment method - see mapping of KSBs.